CoSy: Evaluating Textual Explanations of Neurons: Introduction

-With our work, we aim to bridge this gap by introducing a novel quantitative evaluation framework named \method, for evaluating open-vocabulary explanations for neurons in Computer Vision (CV) models (illustrated in Figure \ref{fig:cosy-graph}).
-Our approach builds on recent advancements in Generative AI, which enable the generation of synthetic images that align with provided concept-based textual explanations.
+In this work, we aim to bridge this gap by introducing Concept Synthesis (\method), the first automatic evaluation framework for textual explanations of neurons in Computer Vision (CV) models (illustrated in Figure~\ref{fig:cosy-graph}).
+Our approach builds on recent advancements in Generative AI, which enable the generation of synthetic images that align with provided neuron explanations.
 We use a set of available text-to-image models to synthesize data points that are prototypical for specific target explanations.
-These data points allow us to evaluate how neurons differentiate between concept-related images and those from a control dataset.
-We summarize our contributions as below: \begin{itemize} \item[\textbf{(C1)}] We provide the first general-purpose, quantitative evaluation framework \method\ (Section \ref{sec:method}) that enables the evaluation of individual or a set of textual explanation methods for CV models. \item[\textbf{(C2)}] In a series of meta-evaluation experiments (Section \ref{sec:meta-eval}), we analyze the choice of generative models and prompts for synthetic image generation, demonstrating framework reliability. \item[\textbf{(C3)}] We benchmark existing explanation methods (Section \ref{sec:method-evaluation}) and extract novel insights, revealing substantial variability in the quality of explanations.
+These data points allow us to evaluate how neurons differentiate between concept-related images and non-concept-related images combined in a control dataset.
+We summarize our contributions as below: \begin{itemize} \item[\textbf{(C1)}] We provide the first general-purpose, quantitative evaluation framework \method\ (Section~\ref{sec:method}) that enables the evaluation of individual or a set of textual explanation methods for CV models. \item[\textbf{(C2)}] In a series of sanity checks (Section~\ref{sec:sanity-checks}), we analyze the choice of generative models and prompts for synthetic image generation, demonstrating framework reliability. \item[\textbf{(C3)}] We benchmark existing explanation methods (Section~\ref{sec:method-evaluation}) and extract novel insights, revealing substantial variability in the quality of explanations.
 Generally, textual explanations for lower layers are less accurate compared to those for higher layers. \end{itemize}